 TexasLawHelp is working to provide you with accurate information on virtual court procedures and platforms.
 To help improve upon the information that is available, please leave any comments or recommendations in this Virtual Court Content Survey.

 How do I access the chat?

-Tap anywhere on your screen.
-A bar will appear at the bottom of the meeting screen.
-The chat icon will be at the bottom of your screen on the menu bar.
+The chat indicator will be at the bottom of your screen on the menu bar.
 The chat symbol looks like a word bubble and is placed to the left of the “share screen” icon.
 Clicking on the chat indicator will pull up the chat panel.
 In the chat panel, you will have the option of entering text or (if enabled) files into the Zoom meeting.

-Note that your text input box will be at the bottom of the chat panel.
+Note that your text input box will be at the bottom right corner of the window, and the bottom of the chat panel.

-How can I change who I am chatting with?
+How do I change who I am chatting with?

 Once you have accessed the chat panel, you can change who receives your chat message under “Who can see your messages?”